emc-mongoose/mongoose/doc/development/notes.md

 ## Exception Handling

-The threads are not used in the usual way (*fibers* are used instead for multitasking purposes).
+The threads are not used in the usual way (*fibers* are used instead for the multitasking purposes).
 Therefore, having an `InterruptedException` thrown means that the run was interrupted externally.
 To stop the run, it's necessary to pass the specific exception to the uppermost level of the call stack.
 However, the `InterruptedException` is a checked exception and usually couldn't be passed outward.
 The specific unchecked `InterruptRunException` is used for this purpose.
 This imposes the restrictions on the exceptions handling: